 Ramsbury School pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance.

 Our pupils are encouraged to become involved in decision-making processes and we ensure they are listened to.
 Our School Council is a good example of this, where all children have a voice in decision-making and can share their opinions.
 We understand the importance of our children having a voice in the wider world.
 They are encouraged to have opinions on topical issues and learn ways to elicit change.
 This has recently been done through writing letters to Parliament on climate change.
 We further encourage children to think globally, working closely with ATE (Action Through Enterprise) to reduce poverty in Lawra, rural Ghana.

 Through our Golden Rules, we ensure school values and expectations are clear and fair.
 We use praise and reward to promote positive consequences and help encourage children to take ownership of own behaviour.

-We have implemented a strong anti-bullying culture, regularly discussing the topic through class exercises, as well as dedicating an annual ‘Anti-Bullying Week’ to ensure all children promote respect for individual differences.
+We have implemented a strong anti-bullying culture, regularly discussing the topic in class, to ensure all children promote respect for individual differences.
 Our RE curriculum helps children acquire an understanding of, and respect for, their own and other cultures and ways of life.